 - Over seven million adults in households with children reported that children in the household often or sometimes did not have enough to eat.

-- 1 in 4 adults in households with children were behind on rent
+- 18 percent of adults in households with children were behind on rent

 - As of the end of August, more than half of adults in households with children (51 percent) report that they or another member of the household have lost employment income since the start of the pandemic.